C. Alan Lawson: Florida Supreme Court service

 On December 16, 2016, Governor Rick Scott appointed Lawson to serve as a justice of the Supreme Court of Florida, to the seat vacated by Justice James E. C. Perry, who retired on December 30, 2016.
 He was previously nominated by the Florida Judicial Nominating Commission.
 His appointment became effective on December 31, 2016, with his investiture ceremony occurring on April 5, 2017.

 Lawson was retained for a full six year term on November 6, 2018.
 However, on April 29, 2022 Lawson announced his imminent retirement, effective August 31, 2022.
-Lawson officially retired on August 31, 2022.